-Over the last few years in the UK, the Cardiff Devils have been up with the best in the league, consistently finishing in the top three.
-In 2019, they managed a second-place finish after back-to-back league titles saw them qualify for the Champions Hockey League both times.
+Over the last few years in the UK, the Cardiff Devils have been up their with the best in the league, consistently finishing in the top three.
+In 2019 they managed a second-place finish after back-to-back league titles that also saw them qualify for the Champions Hockey League two times.

-In their three CHL stints to date, the Devils will probably consider themselves as one of the unluckiest teams in the draw.
-In 2017/18, they drew eventual Runners-Up Växjö Lakers and Semi-Finalists Bílí Tygři Liberec; a season later they found themselves with Red Bull Salzburg who'd go on to make the Semi-Finals, Swiss powerhouses SC Bern, and the Lakers again.
-In 2019 they faced both Frölunda and Mountfield in the group stage, the teams who would go on to contest the final!
+In their three CHL stints to date, the Devils would probably consider themselves one of the most unluckiest teams in the league.
+In 2017/18,they drew Finalsts Växjö Lakers and Semi-Finalists Bílí Tygři Liberec; a season later they found themselves with Red Bull Salzburg who'd go on to make the Semi-Finals, Swiss powerhouse SC Bern, and the Lakers again.
+In 2019 they faced both Frölunda and Mountfield HK in the group stage - the teams that would go on to contest the final!

 The Devils were founded in 1986, working their way up from the British Second Division all the way through to the old Heineken League.
-They won the first `regular Season title of the Superleague era in 1997, and the play-offs two years later before the drought began to set in.
+They won their first regular Season title of the Superleague era in 1997 and the play-offs two years later.

 In March 2016, they moved into their new home the Viola Arena (formerly known as Ice Arena Wales/Canolfan Iâ Cymru), which seats 3,088 spectators.
 Unusually for ice rinks in the UK it has two ice-pads, meaning that public skating can continue while hockey matches are played.